mdbenito/effective-2d/README.md

 cd docker && sudo docker-compose -p lvk down
 ```
 This leaves the experiment database as a docker volume in the system,
-as well as the paraview mesh files under `output/`.
+as well as the VTK files for ParaView under `output/`.

 ## Experiment tracking and reports